databendlabs/openraft/guide/src/overview.md

 **NOTE:** this implementation of Raft offers the option for client requests to receive a response once its entry has been committed, and before it is applied to the state machine.
 This is controlled by the `ClientPayload.response_type` field, which is an instance of the `ResponseMode` enum which may be either `Committed` or `Applied`.
 Application's may use either depending on their needs.

+**NOTE:** the appearance of the "section" symbols `§` throughout this project are references to specific sections of the Raft spec.